 THINGS TO DO ON THE COSTA BLANCA.
-With springtime looming, thoughts inevitably turn to holiday plans for the forthcoming year, and we know that keen sun-seeker’s will be hungry for ideas to inspire their well-earned holidays in Spain this summer.
+With the summer season well underway and travel returning to some kind of normality (albeit slowly), we know that keen sun-seeker’s will be hungry for ideas to inspire their well-earned holidays in Spain this summer and early autumn.

-Of course, there’s more to Spain than just La Zenia, and there are plenty of attractions right here on the Orihuela Costa to while away your lazy days in the summer sun.
+Of course, there’s more to Spain than just La Zenia, and there are plenty of attractions right here on the Orihuela Costa to while away your lazy days in the sunshine.

 But in response to requests from some of our well-informed readers, we thought you might like to know what lies a little farther afield – fabulous Costa Blanca tourist attractions that make good use of that hire car you’ve already paid for.

-Here´s our favoured bucket-list of inspirational holiday ideas and things to do on the Costa Blanca for 2019.
+Here´s our favoured “bucket list” of inspirational holiday ideas and things to do on the Costa Blanca for the summer 2021 season.

 Just over an hour away from La Zenia by car, Aqua Natura is a sprawling 40,000 square metre Greek-inspired water park with an open design that allows parents to keep a close eye on the little ones.

 Take a stroll along the promenade and relax on the beach, enjoy the adrenaline rush of the water slides or let your children have fun in the kid´s zone.
 Lifeguards are on duty at all times for your peace of mind.